Product

 asana per user pricing

-The problem with per user pricing
+The problem with per-user pricing

-At first glance, per user pricing might sound really tempting.
+At first glance, per user pricing might sound tempting.
 The more users your customer adds to their account, the more money you get.
 Yay, expansion revenue!

 Except it’s not that clear cut.
 There are some important things to keep in mind before you go with per user pricing that might make you reconsider.